Ángel Rodríguez (motorcyclist)

 Rodríguez started racing in pocketbikes.
 He competed in the Spanish Championship, where he won the title in 2001 again riders like Casey Stoner, Jorge Lorenzo, Chaz Davies, Marco Simoncelli.
 He also made his debut in the 125cc World Championship in 2000.
-In 2001 he rode for Aspar Team with his CEV Aprilia bike.
-In 2001 he done some good race including a sixth place in Jerez and a great race in Phillip Island.
-In this race he fight for the victory until last lap, but a rider crashed in front of him while Angel was third and he crashed.
+In 2001, he rode for Aspar Team with his CEV Aprilia bike.
+In 2001, he done some good races including a sixth place in Jerez and a great race in Phillip Island.
+In this race, he fight for the victory until last lap, but a rider crashed in front of him while Rodríguez was third and he crashed.

 In 2002, Rodríguez continued with Aspar Team and he improved his qualification results starting some races in second row, but he had some crashes and some mechanical failures and he did not finish many races.
-After these bad results, Angel and the Aspar team decided to finish the contract, but they were together again in the last round of the 250cc class in Valencia.
+After these bad results, Rodríguez and the Aspar team decided to finish the contract, but they were together again in the last round of the 250cc class in Valencia.

-In 2004, Rodríguez rode for Derbi being Jorge Lorenzo teammate, but Angel did not have good results.
-He was in the same team as Jorge Lorenzo but with a very different bike - older and with many mechanical problems in free practice, qualys and races, this is why Angel not finish many races in the 2004 season.
+In 2004, Rodríguez rode for Derbi being Jorge Lorenzo's teammate, but he did not have good results.
+He was in the same team as Lorenzo but with a very different bike - older and with many mechanical problems in free practice, qualys and races, this is why Rodríguez not finish many races in the 2004 season.

-In 2005 and 2006, Rodríguez improved his results in the category doing the fastest lap of the race in Australia 2005 with Team Toth bike, this was incredible because before Angel arrived to this team they did not get any points that season.
+In 2005 and 2006, Rodríguez improved his results in the category doing the fastest lap of the race in Australia 2005 with Team Toth bike, this was incredible because before Rodríguez arrived to this team they did not get any points that season.